Skip to main content

 ETSI Standards

-ETSI standards EN 319 132 (XAdES format), ETSI EN 319 122 (CAdES), and ETSI EN 319 162 (PAdES) define the technical formats of advanced and qualified electronic signatures.
-Compliance with these standards guarantees interoperability and the longevity of electronically signed documents over time, particularly for payroll documents archived over long periods.
+The ETSI standards EN 319 132 (XAdES format), ETSI EN 319 122 (CAdES), and ETSI EN 319 162 (PAdES) define the technical formats of advanced and qualified electronic signatures.
+Compliance with these standards guarantees the interoperability and longevity of electronically signed documents over time, particularly for payroll documents archived over long periods.

-Use Cases: Dematerialized Salary Management in Practice
+Use Cases: Paperless Salary Management in Practice

 Scenario 1: An Industrial SME with 85 Employees Streamlines Its Payroll Management